The health benefits of time in nature, once the stuff of folk wisdom, are now the subject of medical interest. (Photo by Taylor Roades)

 Nature For All

 For its part, NCC has created a number of programs to increase the connections between people and nature.
 Its Conservation Volunteers program empowers Canadians to participate in hands-on conservation, restoration and research on their properties across the country.
-NCC also has close to 40 Nature Destinations (naturedestinations.ca), which offer access to a suite of properties ready to receive the eager hiker, amateur birder or nature novice.
+NCC also offers access to a suite of properties ready to receive the eager hiker, amateur birder or nature novice.

-“We’re pleased to share these select sites to help Canadians of all levels of ability and experience to connect with nature,” said Erica Thompson, NCC’s director of engagement.
+“We’re pleased to share select sites to help Canadians experience and connect with nature,” said Erica Thompson, NCC’s director of access and visitation.
 “The ‘great outdoors’ brings families and friends together, and can provide a greater personal appreciation of nature and the importance of caring for these special places.
-My recent visit to the Gaspé Peninsula, Quebec, including NCC’s Nature Destination at Pointe Saint-Pierre, reconfirmed to me the importance of spending time in nature, unplugging from all devices and celebrating the curiosity and inspiration that comes from time well-spent outside.”
+My recent visit to the Gaspé Peninsula, Quebec, including NCC’s project at Pointe Saint-Pierre, reconfirmed to me the importance of spending time in nature, unplugging from all devices and celebrating the curiosity and inspiration that comes from time well-spent outside.”

 Fall at NCC's Alfred-Kelly Nature Reserve, a Nature Destination in Quebec (Photo by NCC)

-NCC has several goals with its Nature Destinations program.
-It hopes to get people outside so they can enjoy the physical and mental health benefits of being active in nature.
+NCC hopes to get people outside so they can enjoy the physical and mental health benefits of being active in nature.
 NCC also hopes that people will gain an appreciation for the ecological benefits that nature offers, such as clean air and water, and the importance of conserving nature for future generations.

 From indoor enthusiasts to nature lovers and everyone in between, NCC wants to make the outdoors more accessible to people.
-In preparation for going to one of the Nature Destinations, people are also encouraged to visit naturequiz.ca and take the six-question online Nature Quiz and receive a Nature Score, which will show how connected they are to nature.
+In preparation for going to an NCC natural area, people are also encouraged to visit naturequiz.ca and take the six-question online Nature Quiz and receive a Nature Score, which will show how connected they are to nature.
 Once people receive their Nature Score, they can sign up for a virtual Nature Coach, and receive email tips for a happier, healthier life by incorporating time in the outdoors.

-The separation of human beings from nature has done monumental harm to mind, body and biodiversity; a point made only too clear by the people in this article.
+The separation of human beings from nature has done monumental harm to mind, body and biodiversity.
 For the sake of a healthy and sustainable future, through these programs and others, finding ways to pursue nature is not just helping nature, it’s helping ourselves.
 Since that early morning in Pancake Bay Provincial Park, I find myself more likely to reach for hiking shoes than for Aspirin, and far less willing to spend a beautiful day indoors.